-For Small Purchases between \$10,000.00 and \$49,999.99: Two (2) or more documented quotes must be obtained.
-The documentation can include product or service catalogs, current price lists.
-Catalogs and price lists should be no more than one (1) year old.
-The justification and quotes received are to be included with the purchasing documents.
+Small Purchases (\$10,000.00 - \$49,99.99): At least two (2) documented quotes must be obtained.
+Documentation may include product or service catalogs and current price lists, which must be no more than one (1) year old.
+The justification and quotes received shall be included with the purchasing documents.

-For Small Purchases between \$50,000.00 and \$249,999.99: Three (3) written quotes and an RFQ are required.
-The RFQ should specify the quantity, time frames, and all the requirements of the product or service.
-Proposals must be solicited from vendors that can reasonably be expected to provide the goods or services needed.
-The identification of sources and solicitation of proposals must be supported by documentation.
-The RFQ must be provided in writing in one (1) of the following methods: mail services; fax; email; or available for download and printing from the FRWDB website.
+Small Purchases (\$50,000.00 - \$249,999.99): At least three (3) written quotes and a Request for Quotes (RFQ) are required.
+The RFQ must specify the quantity, time frames, and all other requirements for the product or service.
+Proposals must be solicited from vendors that can be reasonably expected to provide the necessary goods or services.
+The identification of sources and solicitation of proposals must be documented.

+The RFQ must be provided in writing using one (1) of the following methods:

+- Mail services

+- Fax

+- Email

+- Downloadable from the FRWDB website

 The written response must be signed and dated by the proposer.

-Small Purchase Selection Basis: FRWDB staff will review the quotes according to the specifications of the requests or of the RFQ.
-For commodity goods or services, the general basis for selection is the lowest total price (excluding sales tax) if all other specifications are met; however, the selection of the lowest quote is not always required, with reasonable justification.
-Qualifications of the vendor, availability of the goods or services, service, quality, and location are additional factors that could influence the procurement.
-The documentation must contain the basis for vendor selection.
-If the basis is something other than price, the documentation in the procurement file must describe the additional criteria for selection, the relevance of the criteria to the need and benefit, and the relative advantage of the offering from the selected vendor.
+Small Purchase Selection Basis:

+FRWDB staff shall review quotes based on the specifications of the request or RFQ.
+For commodity goods or services, the primary selection criterion is the lowest total price (excluding sales tax), provided all other specifications are met.
+However, selecting the lowest quote is not always required, as long as reasonable justification is provided.

+Additional selection factors may include:

+- Vendor qualifications

+- Availability of goods or services

+- Service quality

+- Geographic location

+The procurement file must document the basis for vendor selection.
+If the selection is based on criteria other than price, the documentation must describe:

+- The additional selection criteria. - The relevance of the criteria to the procurement need. - The relative advantage of the selected vendor's offering.

-Proper documentation for a small purchase includes:
+Proper Documentation for a Small Purchase Includes:

-- 1. A description of the goods or services being purchased, including the quantity and any additional criteria used to determine the procurement decision, such as a copy of the RFQ, if required (as outlined in the table on page 8). - 2.
-All providers contacted/considered and the prices offered or formal quotes for purchases between \$10,000 and \$250,000. - Why the provider was selected, including how the provider met any additional criteria, and the price analysis.
-(FRWDB/FAWIC agenda item or Method of Procurement Form, as applicable). - 4.
-Copy of the purchase document (sales receipt, contract, purchase order or agreement).
+- A description of the goods or services, including quantity and any additional selection criteria (e.g., a copy of the RFQ, if required). - A record of all providers contacted/considered, and the prices offered or formal quotes for purchases between \$10,000 and \$250,000. - Justification for selection, including how the provider met additional criteria and price analysis (FRWDB/FAWIC agenda item or Method of Procurement Form, as applicable). - A copy of the purchase document (e.g., sales receipt, contract, purchase order, or agreement).

-If less than three (3) responsive quotes are received (for procurements between \$50,000 and \$250,000 (RFQ)), the solicitation will be considered a failed competition.
-The FRWDB then has the option to re-compete the procurement or to enter into a sole source procurement.
+If fewer than three (3) responsive quotes are received for procurements between \$50,000 and \$250,000, the solicitation will be considered a failed competition.
+FRWDB then has the option to re-compete the procurement or enter into a sole source procurement.